workco/code-assessment-web-ui/README.md

 - Our implementation features [React Hooks](https://reactjs.org/docs/hooks-intro.html), a feature that came out in React 16.8.
 We primarily use the [useState](https://reactjs.org/docs/hooks-state.html) and [useEffect](https://reactjs.org/docs/hooks-effect.html) hooks.
 - The app's data is exposed using [React Context](https://reactjs.org/docs/context.html) and managed via a [custom React Hook](https://reactjs.org/docs/hooks-custom.html) called `useAppContext`.
 - Routing via [React Router](https://reacttraining.com/react-router/web/guides/quick-start).
-- Most of our current React projects validate properties with TypeScript or Flow, but for this exercise we've opted to use Facebook's [PropTypes library](https://github.com/facebook/prop-types).
-See more info in [the React docs](https://reactjs.org/docs/typechecking-with-proptypes.html).
+- We are validating properties with TypeScript.
+See more info in [the React docs](https://react-typescript-cheatsheet.netlify.app/).

 ### Sass & Fonts